 Little Free Libraries

-The Brownie troop will be the steward of the Little Free Library by making sure there are always books there and keeping the library itself maintained.
-In February, the troop set up an unveiling of the beautiful new Little Free Library, and it is now open for business.
-Susan Sample and Anne Marie Thompson are the troop’s leaders and members include Sofia Thompson, Caroline Cozart, Caroline Larsson, Ellie Egan, Ellie Payne, Emmy Grace Benitez, Kelsey Yip, Lila Cooley, Paige Berry, Sona Raghavan, Sophie Burrow, Stella Grewal, Zara Alousi and Zareena Rehman.
+The Brownie troop is the steward of the tiny library and makes sure there are always a variety of books there, including children’s books, popular adult books, and occasionally cookbooks.
+I recently spotted copies of The Four Winds by Kristin Hannah and Nine Perfect Strangers by Liane Moriarty.
+Susan Sample and Anne Marie Thompson are the troop’s leaders, and current members include Sofia Thompson, Caroline Cozart, Caroline Larsson, Ellie Egan, Ellie Payne, Emmy Grace Benitez, Kelsey Yip, Lila Cooley, Paige Berry, Sona Raghavan, Sophie Burrow, Stella Grewal, Zara Alousi, and Zareena Rehman.

-If you are interested in creating your own, check out the Little Free Library website for in-depth instructions and guidance.
-And let me know because I am happy to help contribute books to get it started!
+If you are interested in creating your own tiny book nook for sharing, check out the Little Free Library website.
+And let me know via email because I am happy to help contribute books to get it started!

 Want more buzz like this?
 Sign up for our Morning Buzz emails.

 To leave a comment, please log in or create an account with The Buzz Magazines, Disqus, Facebook, Twitter or Google+.
 Or you may post as a guest.